basemachina/comlink/README.md

 # Forked comlink written by BaseMachina Inc.

+The following are the main changes that have been made.

+## Changes

+- Can use async function for `serialize`/`deserialize` of transfer handler.

+# About Comlink

 Comlink makes [WebWorkers][webworker] enjoyable.
 Comlink is a **tiny library (1.1kB)**, that removes the mental barrier of thinking about `postMessage` and hides the fact that you are working with workers.

 At a more abstract level it is an RPC implementation for `postMessage` and [ES6 Proxies][es6 proxy].